-The Bus Liaison will be able to demonstrate the following knowledge, skills and abilities:
+Will be able to demonstrate the following knowledge, skills and abilities:

-- Ability to work and communicate effectively with 5-14-year-old children, fellow staff members, vendors, and parents. - Organizational skills. - Use of basic technology: Microsoft Office- Email, Word, Excel, Publisher, Power Point - Ability to be responsive to transportation related concerns and seek solutions for these. - Ability to conduct administrative tasks. - Willingness to work with administrators and staff to ensure a safe and positive school environment in which students can learn. - Ability to maintain confidentiality of information as appropriate; ability to work as a team member and demonstrate appropriate decision-making ability. - Have an open mindset and show a willingness to receive appropriate training and feedback. - Be supportive of the policies and goals of the school.
+- Ability to work and communicate effectively and affectively with 5-14-year-old children, outside vendors, and parents. - Organizational skills - Use of basic technology: Microsoft Office- Email, Word, Excel, Publisher, Power Point - Ability to be responsive to transportation related concerns. - Ability to conduct administrative tasks. - Willingness to work with administrators and staff to ensure a safe and positive environment and to learn. - Ability to maintain confidentiality of information as appropriate; ability to work as a team member, as well as function individually in making decisions about safety and discipline; willingness to receive appropriate training, and a willingness to be supportive of the policies and goals of the school.